 That fork you’re approaching is about Acceptance or Denial.

-Our son’s Emergency Room physician said it best when he was diagnosed, “I am sorry that you’ve been diagnosed with diabetes.
+Our son’s Emergency Room physician said it best, “I am sorry that you’ve been diagnosed with diabetes.
 But you have a choice.
 Own your diabetes and you will control it.
 Ignore it and it will control you.
 You can live a great life or really struggle.
 It is your choice.”

 It is possible to live well with type 1?
 Want proof that that it’s possible to live an active and productive life with diabetes?